victorvogelpoel/Serilog.Sinks.MFilesObject/README.md

         Log.Logger = new LoggerConfiguration()
             .Enrich.FromLogContext()
             .MinimumLevel.ControlledBy(_loggingLevelSwitch)
-            // Log to an 'rolling' object in the vault, eg objectType "Log" with a multiline text property.
-            .WriteTo.DelegatingTextSink(w => WriteToVaultApplicationBuffer(w), outputTemplate:"[{Timestamp:HH:mm:ss} {Level:u3}] {Message:lj}{NewLine}{Exception}", levelSwitch:_loggingLevelSwitch)
+            // Using a delegate to buffer log messages that are flushed later with a background job .WriteTo.DelegatingTextSink(w => WriteToVaultApplicationBuffer(w), outputTemplate:"[{Timestamp:HH:mm:ss} {Level:u3}] {Message:lj}{NewLine}{Exception}", levelSwitch:_loggingLevelSwitch)
             .WriteTo.MFilesSysUtilsEventLogSink(restrictedToMinimumLevel: LogEventLevel.Error)   // Only write errors to the EventLog.
             .CreateLogger();